Tauranga Boys' College

 Our students regularly lead the region in scholastic achievement, particularly in the National Scholarship Examinations.
-We also maintain a strong performance comparative to similar boys’ schools.
-We offer NCEA at all levels and has introduced the Cambridge International Examinations (CIE) to our curriculum.
-We ensure that a rigorous standard for the NCEA qualification is set and maintained.
+We also maintain a strong performance compared to similar boys’ schools.
+We offer NCEA at all levels.
+We ensure a rigorous NCEA qualification standard is set and maintained.
 Our ‘Enrichment’, ‘Learning Support’ and ‘Accelerated Learning’ programmes ensure that the school meets and caters to the needs of all our boys.

 Tauranga Boys' College follows the general framework of the New Zealand Curriculum (NZC), which specifies eight learning areas: English, the Arts, Health and Physical Education, Languages, Mathematics and Statistics, Science, Social Sciences and Technology.

 The learning associated with each area is part of a broad, general education and lays a foundation for later specialisation.

 Year 11 students (NCEA Level 1) must study English, Mathematics, at least one Science, and three other subjects.